ali-awlad-tuc/sap-analytics-portfolio/README.md

 The solutions were developed within a structured SAP Analytics environment using enterprise-style business scenarios.

-All dashboards, planning models, predictive models, and data configurations were independently designed and implemented to simulate real SAP project delivery standards.
+All dashboards, predictive models, and data configurations were independently designed and implemented to simulate real SAP project delivery standards.

 The system environment was provided by erp4students for educational purposes.